Traffic Calming Policy:

 Traffic calming is intended to improve the enjoyment and pedestrian friendliness of the neighbourhood under review by reducing traffic speed and volume on a group of streets within a specific geographical area and by implementing proven methods to reduce identified problems.
 The policy provides a framework that will enable the City Administration to determine proper and effective courses of action when dealing with concerns relating to traffic volume, excessive speed, and pedestrian and vehicular safety.

-An updated Traffic Calming Policy was approved by Council on September 21, 2015 (M394/2015).
+The current Traffic Calming Policy was approved by Council on September 21, 2015 (M394/2015).
 The policy is available online for anyone to view or print in portable document format (PDF) below:

 A list of current Traffic Calming projects is available on the Traffic Calming web page.